stdcout42/nao-move/README.md

 #### How to interact
 ![Robot modes](docs/images/robot_modes.png)

-  - show (gif?) of different sign language commands
+The sign language commands can be found [here](docs/
   - add table of different feedback commands